manthanmk66/MachineWise_TemporalInsightHub-Wathare_Infotech_Solutions/README.md

 ### Importing Raw Sample Data to a DB Collection

-To begin, we imported a raw sample dataset into a MongoDB collection.
+To begin, I imported a raw sample dataset into a MongoDB collection.
 The dataset is structured with timestamps indicating when each sample was recorded.

 ### Horizontal Time Scale